 “Turns out Larisa’s injury was to be expected in a way.
 According to Moldovan, she started feeling pain a few weeks before Worlds.
 She had an MRI, and while there was no damage per se to the ligament at the time, it showed bone growths in the heel that were hurting it. (…) They were hoping her tendon could last through Worlds and were planning on Larisa having surgery after Worlds, to fix it before something happened.” (x) Knowing this and knowing how hard she’d been training, it’s not really surprising her Achilles just rips on a simple back handspring.

 It seems like a joke, but Masha has been suffering from back pain for years.
-After Rio, she took some time off to get some rest and get treatment, but apparently the problem hasn’t been solved, as she was spotted warming up with a back brace.
+After Rio, she took some time off to get some rest and get treatment, but apparently the problem hasn’t been solved.

 If you’ve watched the livestream of event finals day 1, your heart probably broke seeing Ashton bursting into tears after her fall and sobbing after her landing.
 Although she might just have been crying because she was disappointed in herself, there’s a realistic chance she was crying from pain in her shoulder.
 In which case she shouldn’t even have continued her routine.

 Amy Tinkler’s participation was equally problematic.
 “It’s been an ongoing problem for two years. (…) So I had an operation.
 Turns out there were a couple of pieces of floating bone in my ankle.
 Keyhole surgery went in and took them out.
 I’m not sure what caused it, but it was niggling me for a couple of years.”